Joannamcgallagher/fuel-card-analysis/README.md

 ## Features

 + Allows the user to enter in recevied survey results from customers
++ Data is validated and if invalid, it will inform the user and ask for the data to be entered again.
 + Display the analysis of all entered data to the user via the terminal
 + Enters the analysis into the Analysis spreadsheet on Google Sheets